-The 2017 GLOBVAC Student Conference will address the gap between published scientific evidence, and what is actually done and practiced in society.
-The students have chosen three topics; mental health, methods, and equality to examine this issue more closely.
-The student conference will be held at NTNU March 13th, and is free and open to all.
+The 2017 GLOBVAC Student Conference addressed the gap between published scientific evidence, and what is actually done and practiced in society.
+The students chose three topics; mental health, methods, and equality to examine this issue more closely.
+The student conference was held at NTNU March 13th, and was free and open to all.

 The conference venue

 The conference was held at Radisson Blu Royal Garden Hotel.

 The conference is a joint initiative between seven actors involved with Global Health Research in Norway:

 - Last updated: